Chrispresso/SuperMarioBros-AI/README.md

+If you want to see a YouTube video describing this at a high level, and showcasing what was learned, take a look [here](https://www.youtube.com/watch?v=CI3FRsSAa_U).<br>
 If you want to see my blog explaining how all of this works in great detail, go [here](https://chrispresso.github.io/AI_Learns_To_Play_SMB_Using_GA_And_NN).

+<b>Update</b>:
+The AI has successfully completed 1-1, 2-1, 3-1, 4-1, 5-1, 6-1, and 7-1.
+It was also able to learn: flagpole glitch with an enemy, walljump, and a fast acceleration.

 This contains information on the following:
 - [Installation Instructions](#installation-instructions)